 I won't ever be loved by anyone else again

 I don't think there is anything right for me

 The more you can challenge yourself to confront the unknown to see how these pictures are in fact illusions, the better you will become at overcoming fear.
 I believe that you can do this in simple ways every day, so that when you confront the big fears in your life, you are more equipped to handle them.

-Here are some every day, fear-busting, confronting-the-unknown ideas to pursue at work at home and everywhere in between:
+Here are some every day, fear-busing, confronting-the-unknown ideas to pursue at work at home and everywhere in between:

-- Ask for help from someone you don't know.
+Ask for help from somkeone you don't know.

 Come on, step out, take action and put fear behind you.
 There is bound to be a great opportunity worth taking.